 Antiacademy English Dictionary

-martes, 1 de agosto de 2023
+viernes, 15 de agosto de 2025

 -) Verb.

--) Pronunciation and accent: sɛt.
+-) Pronunciation and accent: bɪsɛt.

--) Etymology: from Old English besettan, analysed into be- (prefix for “around”, “on all sides”) + settan (= to set).
+-) Etymology: from Old English besettan, analysed into be- (prefix for “around”, “on all sides”) + settan “to set”.

 -) Preterite tense: beset.
 Preterite participle: beset.